minenwerfer/savitri/README.md

 ## Introduction

 Savitri is a **fullstack framework** meant to enable developers to rapidly prototype their ideas and progressively turn the initial prototype into safe and easily maintanable project as it grows bigger.
-It was conceived so you don't have to rewrite boilerplate and deal with overcomplexity over and over when you move from a project to another, apart from that Savitri enforces a delightful clean, minimal code architecture meaning your code will have the least amount of personality possible and it'll likely never become legated.
+It was conceived so you don't have to rewrite boilerplate and deal with overcomplexity over and over when you move from a project to another.
+Apart from that Savitri enforces a delightful clean, minimal code architecture meaning your code will have the least amount of personality possible and it'll likely never become legated.

 ## Packages